Hannibal Across the Alps Overview

 What an event, exceeded my expectations in a big way, Dylan was an absolute professional, great communicator, the tour ran smoothly, nothing seemed too much effort for the boys.

 I thoroughly enjoyed my week with Ride and Seek following in the footsteps of Hannibal.
 The stage 2 route was well-conceived to provide a variety of terrain and riding.
 The meals and accommodation were a highlight which enhanced the joy and challenges of the days on the bike.
-Sam, Dylan and James were thoughtful and supportive guides and great hosts.
 I hope I get the chance to ride with them again.

 The Ride and Seek Hannibal tour exceeded our expectations.
 The riding was fabulous, the regional food and wine were amazing.
 The organisation was seamless.
 This was the trip of a lifetime, only I am pretty sure we will be doing it again.